-The TLZ9L autoloader has only one switchpack.
-This switchpack contains four switches and is located on the bottom of the autoloader toward the front (see Figure 7-1).
+There are two switchpacks on the TLZ9L autoloader.
+One is on the autoloader and the other is on the embedded drive.
+The autoloader switchpack contains four switches and is located on the bottom of the autoloader toward the front (see Figure 7-1).
 It is accessible through a cutout in the sheet metal chassis.
 If the autoloader is configured as a -VA, a cosmetic panel covering a portion of the cutout will need to be removed by removing two screws.
-For the tabletop version, access to this switchpack is very difficult and requires extensive disassembly and reassembly of the unit.
-Therefore, it is not recommended.
+For the tabletop version, access to this switchpack can be gained by removing the front bezel.
+The top cover will have to be removed in order to remove the front bezel.